ash-project/ash/documentation/topics/embedded-resources.md

 #### Single Embeds with primary keys

-* If you provide a struct, instead of a map, the value provided is simply used as the new relationship value.
+* If you provide a struct, instead of a map, the value provided is used as the new relationship value directly.
 * If the current value is `nil` - a `create` with the provided values
 * If the current value is not `nil` and the primary keys match - an `update` with the provided values
 * If the current value is not `nil` and the primary keys *don't* match - a `destroy` of the original value and a `create` of the new value